Please be ready with your application reference number starting with 'P'. For example P1234567

 A candidate for a finance-related role should not have a history of fraud offences, stealing or related offences and still get hired for a sensitive position.

-Regardless of "current", a Police Check should not be older than three months from the issuance date if you apply for a role in Australia.
+Regardless of "current", a Nationally Coordinated Criminal History Check should not be older than three months from the issuance date if you apply for a role in Australia.
 The "3 months" period is the maximum limit a number of organisations go about being "in the dark" of the applicant's record.
 Other organisations may extend this time period to 6 months or one year.

 Some of these organisations work in the economy's sensitive sector and employ people with high probity and almost non-existent criminal records, especially in compromising offences.

-Furthermore, employers request updated Checks from their employees within a respectable period (per their internal policies).
-In many organisations, you may need to provide a "Current" Police Check once every year.
+Furthermore, employers request updated checks from their employees within a respectable period (per their internal policies).
+In many organisations, you may need to provide a "Current" Nationally Coordinated Criminal History Check once every year.

-The Employer uses the Police Check to ensure that the employee has not received a recent conviction that will compromise their position or roles.
+The Employer uses the Nationally Coordinated Criminal History Check to ensure that the employee has not received a recent conviction that will compromise their position or roles.

-Final employment is not an excuse or a preclusion to updating your Criminal History Check.
+Final employment is not an excuse or a preclusion to updating your Nationally Coordinated Criminal History Check.
 For some roles, you will continually have to present an updated certificate.

-Employers require the candidate to continue updating their Criminal History Check even after getting the job if a court convicts them of a grievous or compromising offence within that period.
+Employers require the candidate to continue updating their Nationally Coordinated Criminal History Check even after getting the job if a court convicts them of a grievous or compromising offence within that period.

 For example, a person who had a "good" record before being hired as a Company Driver and then gets convicted for a DUI offence, sexual assault or serious Speeding offences has compromised their roles by such violations.

-Most organisations or Employers do not bother assessing your Police Check certificate once they consider it "obsolete".
+Most organisations or Employers do not bother assessing your Nationally Coordinated Criminal History Check certificate once they consider it "obsolete".

 The Law encourages all requesting parties to document their internal policies on assessment of criminal records so that the employee can understand beforehand.

-If you discover that your Police Check falls outside the threshold for those that the organisation accepts, it is time for you to update Check.
-Updating your Police Check may also be called a Police Check renewal, depending on which you choose.
+If you discover that your Nationally Coordinated Criminal History Check falls outside the threshold for those that the organisation accepts, it is time for you to update Check.
+Updating your Nationally Coordinated Criminal History Check may also be called a Nationally Coordinated Criminal History Check renewal, depending on which you choose.

-The process of renewing a Police Check in Australia is not different from an initial Police Check application.
+The process of renewing a Nationally Coordinated Criminal History Check in Australia is not different from an initial Nationally Coordinated Criminal History Check application.
 In Australia, you can commence your Check through three primary mediums;

-The most convenient means of applying for a Police Check is that candidates can log in and apply for their Police Check from anywhere in Australia.
+The most convenient means of applying for a Nationally Coordinated Criminal History Check is that candidates can log in and apply for their Nationally Coordinated Criminal History Check from anywhere in Australia.
 And regardless of their schedule, the applicant can complete all applications in record time without compromising.
-It generally takes less than 15 minutes to complete a Criminal Record Check application in Australia.
+It generally takes less than 15 minutes to complete a Nationally Coordinated Criminal History Check application in Australia.

 Online applications are processed quickly, and the candidate can get their result usually within hours of the application unless their check is referred for manual processing in which case it will take longer.

-When renewing your Police Check online, you still need to attach your updated Identity documents (if any details have changed since the last time you applied for the Police Check.
+When renewing your Nationally Coordinated Criminal History Check online, you still need to attach your updated Identity documents (if any details have changed since the last time you applied for the Nationally Coordinated Criminal History Check.

-Applicants can apply for the National Police Check through their local Police office regardless of their State/Territory.
-Applying through the local police office may be a physical and paper-based method that requires the candidate’s presence at the local Police office to verify or attest identification documents.
+Applicants can apply for the Nationally Coordinated Criminal History Check through their local Police office regardless of their State/Territory.
+Applying through the local police office may be a physical and paper-based method that requires the candidate's presence at the local Police office to verify or attest identification documents.

-The local Police office remains a place to get a valid and current Police Check certificate.
+The local Police office remains a place to get a valid and current Nationally Coordinated Criminal History Check certificate.

-Your Police Check renewal should take around 10 working days when you apply via a State or Territory police force.
+Your Nationally Coordinated Criminal History Check renewal should take around 10 working days when you apply via a State or Territory police force.

-Like any of the above agencies, the post office transfers the completed Police Check application from the applicant to the NPCS and vice versa.
+Like any of the above agencies, the post office transfers the completed Nationally Coordinated Criminal History Check application from the applicant to the NPCS and vice versa.

-Employers generally don’t just decide randomly on which Police Check certificate to accept or decline during recruitments.
+Employers generally don't just decide randomly on which Nationally Coordinated Criminal History Check certificate to accept or decline during recruitments.
 Usually, such a decision should be a reflection of their internal policies.

-Licensing agencies, accreditation bodies, Volunteering services, Employers and every party that requires the Police Check demand that the candidate provides a current Police Check.
-Almost all the guidelines or rules for an employee or candidate remain the same for other people who submit a Criminal Record Check.
+Licensing agencies, accreditation bodies, Employers and every party that requires the Nationally Coordinated Criminal History Check demand that the candidate provides a current Nationally Coordinated Criminal History Check.
+Almost all the guidelines or rules for an employee or candidate remain the same for other people who submit a Nationally Coordinated Criminal History Check.

-When applying for specific licenses like Commercial Driver license, the government screening agency will request that you only provide updated Police Checks.
-And by "updated", they may refer to Police Check certificates that are not older than three months from the issuance period.
+When applying for specific licenses like Commercial Driver license, the government screening agency will request that you only provide updated nationally coordinated criminal history checks.
+And by "updated", they may refer to Nationally Coordinated Criminal History Check certificates that are not older than three months from the issuance period.

-Other sensitive licenses, including a gaming license will require the candidate to provide an updated criminal history check certificate for the purpose of licensing.
+Other sensitive licenses, including a gaming license will require the candidate to provide an updated Nationally Coordinated Criminal History Check certificate for the purpose of licensing.

-If you have to join a professional body or organisation in Australia, you may need a Police Check and other background checks for personal probity.
+If you have to join a professional body or organisation in Australia, you may need a Nationally Coordinated Criminal History Check and other background checks for personal probity.

 Professional bodies are usually cautious of those they admit into their organisations.
 And it includes the fact that you should not have a severe compromising conviction relating to that role.

-The organisation can, under the bounds of the Law, refuse you the position, license or job if your Police Check certificate falls outside the requirement of their internal policies.
+The organisation can, under the bounds of the Law, refuse you the position, license or job if your Nationally Coordinated Criminal History Check certificate falls outside the requirement of their internal policies.
 However, this does not grant the organisation impunity when assessing a candidate's records.

-Organisations should handle a candidate’s criminal history check certificate with robust policies in place that prevent discrimination based on a criminal record.
+Organisations should handle a candidate's Nationally Coordinated Criminal History Check certificate with robust policies in place that prevent discrimination based on a criminal record.

-The Current Police Check includes all the latest details of the candidate from their criminal records.
-It includes removing all Spent offences and other Good Behaviour Bonds that are expired.
-So, your Current Police Check may even turn out with a Disclosable Court Outcome if your offence is committed for special programs in Australia.
+The Current Nationally Coordinated Criminal History Check includes all the latest details of the candidate from their criminal records.
+It includes removing all Good Behaviour Bonds that are expired.
+So, your Current Nationally Coordinated Criminal History Check may even turn out with a Disclosable Court Outcome if your offence is committed for special programs in Australia.

-The Current Police Check certificate contains the following records;
+The Current Nationally Coordinated Criminal History Check certificate contains the following records;

-For an Employment Police Check, an applicant can expect to find their;
+For an Employment Nationally Coordinated Criminal History Check, an applicant can expect to find their;

 Individuals